GaloisInc/mctrace/docs/README-release.md

-- The `extractor.py` script offers a few other conveniences when extracting data from instrumented programs; for example it can produce columnar outputs and filter columns. `extractor.py --help` should detail these options.
+- The `extractor.py` script offers a few other conveniences when extracting data from instrumented programs; for example it can produce columnar outputs and filter columns.
+See `extractor.py --help` for details on these options.

 - The table below lists a few other binaries for PowerPC as well some example probes that can be used to instrument each binary.
 Note